 Both platforms offer limited integration with third-party apps.

-Biostrap integrates with Apple’s HealthKit (on iOS devices) and with Noonlight, a 24/7 emergency service.
+Biostrap integrates with Noonlight, a 24/7 emergency service.

 WHOOP offers a feature called HR Broadcast that, when enabled, broadcasts the sensor’s heart rate data via Bluetooth for any other app to pick up.
 I used that feature to capture WHOOP’s HR data while writing an article about WHOOP’s accuracy during workouts.

-Additionally, WHOOP recently announce an integration with Strava, a popular app for runners and cyclist.
-The integration enables you to track your running/biking route in Strava and to automatically upload your WHOOP data and GPS route to Strava.
+Additionally, WHOOP recently announced an integration with Strava, a popular app for runners and cyclists.
+The integration enables you to track your running/biking route in Strava and to automatically upload your WHOOP data to the app.

 Biostrap Insights vs. WHOOP Performance Assessments